Feuerlabs/meta-exosense/README.md

 1. Building an Exosense Device Demo application for desktop use.
-Please see the README.md file at `https://github.com/Feuerlabs/exodemo` Also check the following chapters in this document for information on getting the demo application up and running
+Please see the README.md file at `https://github.com/Feuerlabs/exodemo` Also check the following chapters in this document for information on getting the demo application up and running<br>

-    Setting Device Identity
+    `Setting Device Identity
     Adding Device to Exosense Server
-    Sending RPC to Device
+    Sending RPC to Device`

 2. Exosense Server Usage
 Please see the README.md file at